Manual for supervisors, reviewers and decision-makers

 In this manual you can learn how to manage a digital Individual Study Plan (ISP) as a supervisor, reviewer or decision-maker at the Disciplinary Domain of Medicine and Pharmacy.

-Please note that this information applies to the Disciplinary Domain of Medicine and Pharmacy and not to other disciplinary domains at Uppsala University.
+Please note that the information in the white text boxes applies specifically to the Disciplinary Domain of Medicine and Pharmacy.

 Updates